 - 5.1.
 When the Secretariat projects a mismatch of demand and resources, the Audit & Finance Committee (AFC) will be notified and requested to approve the mismatch, as well as confirm the value of support that is available for prioritisation.
 If approved by the AFC, the next regular IRC meeting would trigger a prioritisation round. - 5.2.
-Following the AFC approval to trigger the mechanism, the issuance of decision letters will be immediately paused for those applications in scope of the mechanism until the prioritisation round has concludedfor the duration of the mismatch. - 5.3.
-Every subsequent regular IRC meeting triggers the next prioritisation round until there is no longer a mismatch, as defined by the AFC. - 5.1.
-When the Secretariat determines the mismatch of expenditures and resources is closed, the next IRC meeting round triggers the use of the prioritisation mechanism (prioritisation round). - 5.2.
-The health impact indicator should be used to break ties if required. - 5.3.5.4.
+Following the AFC approval to trigger the mechanism, the issuance of decision letters will be immediately paused for those applications in scope of the mechanism until the prioritisation round has concluded. - 5.3.
+Every subsequent regular IRC meeting triggers the next prioritisation round until there is no longer a mismatch, as defined by the AFC.

+- 5.4.
 In each prioritisation round the three relevant categories of application are in scope (see section 3.4).
 A ranking of country applications for all three stages is compiled in each round and available funding allocated to cover the top country applications in the ranking regardless of the category of application.
 This means that some funding will be retained for applications expected to be high ranking that are forecasted for the future. - 5.5.
 The health impact indicator should be used to break ties if required. - 5.6.
-Countries with IRC recommended application(s) that have been prioritised in a prioritisation round may choose to instead fund an IRC recommended application(s) that was deprioritised if the cost of the deprioritised application(s) is equivalent to or less than those initially prioritised. - 5.4.5.7.
+Countries with IRC recommended application(s) that have been prioritised in a prioritisation round may choose to instead fund an IRC recommended application(s) that was deprioritised if the cost of the deprioritised application(s) is equivalent to or less than those initially prioritised. - 5.7.
 Where individual country applications are not prioritised in the ranking of a prioritisation round, they will automatically go into the next prioritisation round.
-Every subsequent regular IRC meeting triggers the next prioritisation round until the mismatch of expenditures demand and resources is closed. - 5.5.5.8.
-When the mismatch of expenditures demand and resources is considered over, applications that the IRC had recommended for approval will remain considered as such and progress through Gavi's country funding cycle as usual.
+Every subsequent regular IRC meeting triggers the next prioritisation round until the mismatch of demand and resources is closed. - 5.8.
+When the mismatch of demand and resources is considered over, applications that the IRC had recommended for approval will remain considered as such and progress through Gavi's country funding cycle as usual.